shelldan/text-editor/README.md

 ```
 Run 'npm install' to install dependencies

-Run 'npm seed' to plant the seed

-Run 'npm start' to start the program
+Run 'npm start:dev' to start the program

 ---